PaulienVa/coroutines-workshop/exercises/Ex1.md

 Now the last line of logging in the `runBlocking {}` block, is not the last one showed.
 The only way to get this done is to wait until the child coroutine is finished.

 To do so, assign the `launch {}` block to a variable called `job`.

-/!\ it is important this variable is assigned into the `runBlocking` as the coroutines is executed.
+Be careful!
+It is important this variable is assigned into the `runBlocking` as the coroutines is executed.

 This variable `job` is of type `Job`.
 By calling the function `join()`, parent coroutine will wait until the job coroutine is completed.